FightCamp

 Performance Discovery

-Mobile First Contentful Paint was 8-12 seconds.
-Users on 3G/4G connections were bouncing before they could see any content.
-I dug into why:
+Mobile First Contentful Paint was 8-12 seconds, which meant users on 3G/4G were bouncing before they ever saw a thing.
+So I dug into why:

-I proposed a systematic fix to my manager.
-He approved, and it became my primary project.
+I pitched my manager a systematic fix, he approved it, and it became my primary project.

 The Solution